-You are here: Home Messages/Resources Articles
+You are here: Home Messages/News Articles

 President General participated in the International Congress organized by the Dicastery for Promoting Integral Human Development and Gregorian University on the occasion of the 70th anniversary of the Universal Declaration of Human Rights, held on 10 and 11 December.
 Below you will find the link to the opening conference given by the Prefect of the Dicastery, H.E.
 Cardinal Peter K. Appiah Turkson.